symptom-solver/risk-management/risk-management-plan.md

 |                               | Seldom     | $\color{green}{\textsf{a}}$  | $\color{green}{\textsf{a}}$ | $\color{green}{\textsf{a}}$ | $\color{red}{\textsf{na}}$ | $\color{red}{\textsf{na}}$ |
 |                               | Unlikely   | $\color{green}{\textsf{a}}$  | $\color{green}{\textsf{a}}$ | $\color{green}{\textsf{a}}$ | $\color{yellow}{\textsf{a}}$ | $\color{yellow}{\textsf{a}}$       |

+### Glossar

+#### Probability of ocurrence

+- Often: Everytime or nearly everytime the user uses the app.
+- Probable: Most of the times when the user uses the app.
+- Occasional: Sometimes when the user uses the app.
+- Seldom: Nearly never.
+Very small fraction of when the user uses the app.
+- Unlikely: It is not expected that that happens when the user uses the app.

+#### Severity of harm

+- Negligible: Uncomforting.
+- Minor: Temporary injury, no medical treatment.
+- Serious: Injury that requires medical treatment.
+- Critical: Serious or permanent injury.
+- Catastrophic: User dead.

 ## Checking the implementation of risk mitigating measures:

 The employed risk manager is responsible for ensuring the complete implementation of each risk mitigating measure throughout the whole software lifecycle;